sketch comedy courses

 What's the commitment level like?

-High!
-These courses are much higher commitment than our improv courses.
+High.
 You will be writing and performing as part of a team so missing or being late for rehearsals or missing shows will be letting down the overall team.
 There is also writing homework.
 Please don't sign up to these courses if you are likely to be regularly late or missing courses.
 You may be asked to leave the course or not do the show if you are repeatedly late or missing rehearsals.

 Is it ok to be late or miss classes?

-What comes after the Level 1 Sketch for Stage Course?
+What comes after the Foundation Course.

 How much homework is there?